Clematis Care And Practical Needs

 Clematis are relatively tolerant when it comes to pruning.
 Even with too much taken off or at the wrong time, they keep coming back.
 At worse, you may lose the following season’s flowers.
 When I inherited a few mature clematis plants that were overcrowded and tangled masses, I was initially fearful that I would kill the plant.
 But after a hard prune, they came back and with more vigour and healthier shoots.

-Tools Needed For Pruning Clematis
+Tools Needed for Pruning Clematis

 Below is the list of essential tools needed to prune any group of clematis.
 Annual pruning is necessary encourage a healthy growth habit and blossoms:

-• Pruners – Bypass pruners are the most popular choice for gardeners and a must in a pruner’s tool kit.
-Bypass means the blades pass each other in a scissorlike action providing a clean cut without splintering the stem’s edge.
+- Pruners – Bypass pruners are the most popular choice for gardeners and a must in a pruner’s tool kit.
+Bypass means the blades pass each other in a scissor-like action providing a clean cut without splintering the stem’s edge.
 The anvil garden pruner, where the upper blade cuts against a lower flat edge, must always be kept sharp.
 Otherwise, it will crush the stem while trying to cut it.

-Clematis Growing On Trees
+Clematis Supported on Trees

 Natural supports for clematis like a tree trunk is a beautiful way to create attractive interest and contrast in a garden.
 The tree’s bark provides a natural grip for the clematis.
 Here are a couple of tree ideas.